Automattic/jetpack/projects/js-packages/connection/README.md

 - *apiRoot* - string (required), API root URL.
 - *apiNonce* - string (required), API Nonce.
 - *registrationNonce* - string (required), registration nonce.
-- *isRegistered* - boolean, whether the site is registered (has blog token).
-- *isUserConnected* - boolean, whether the current user is connected (has user token).
-- *hasConnectedOwner* - boolean, whether the site has connection owner.
 - *onRegistered* - callback, to be called upon registration success.
 - *onUserConnected* - callback, to be called when the connection is fully established.
 - *from* - string, custom string parameter to identify where the request is coming from.